miguelPerezOntiveros/javaGuides/md/OCA Chapter3.md

 ### Scope
 - There are four basic scopes:
-    - Static variables: lives while a class is loaded in the JVM.
+    - Static variables: live while a class is loaded in the JVM.
     - Instance variables: live while an instance lives.
     - Local variables: live while their method remains on the stack.
     - Block variables: live while the code block is executing.